status-im/help.status.im/docs/en/your-profile-and-preferences/mute-your-notifications.md

     1. From the tab bar, tap :mobile-messages: **Messages**.
     1. Tap your profile picture.
-    1. Scroll down in the list and tap :mobile-notifications: **Notifications**.
+    1. Scroll down in the list and tap :mobile-mute: **Notifications**.
     1. Turn **Notifications** off.

 === "Desktop"